Job Title: Buyer

 - Solicit, receive and analyze quotations for standard and non-standard items; conduct public bid openings/readings, and prepare referrals to requesting departments.

-- Prepare evaluation plans for Requests For Proposals (RFP) or Requests for Qualifications /Quotations RFQ); draft recommendation memoranda for the Procurement Manager/Executive Office approvals.
+- Prepare evaluation plans for Requests For Proposals (RFP) Quotations; draft recommendation memoranda for the Procurement Manager/Executive Office approvals.

 - Serve as a representative from the Procurement Office on evaluation panels, or as proposals or quotations are reviewed.